Independent Study to prepare for workshop

 • Volcano plots often used to visualise the results of differential expression analysis

-• They are just a scatter of the corrected p value against the fold change….
+• They are just a scatter of the adjusted p value against the fold change….

-• almost - the we actually plot the negative log of the corrected p value against the fold change
+• almost - in fact we plot the negative log of the adjusted p value against the log fold change

 Volcano plots

-• This is because just plotting the p-value means the axis is counter intuitive.
-Small p-values (i.e., significant values) are at the bottom of the axis)
+• This is because small probabilities are important, large ones are not so the axis is counter intuitive because small p-values (i.e., significant values) are at the bottom of the axis)

 Volcano plots

-• Plotting the negative log of the corrected p-value means that the values are spread out and the significant values are at the top of the axis
+• By plotting the negative log of the adjusted p-value the values are spread out, and the most significant are at the top of the axis

 Visualisations